-His own Rebekka seemed more valuable to him the rare times he was in the company of these rich men's wives.
-From the moment he saw her struggling down the gang plank with two boxes and a heavy satchel, he knew his good fortune.
-Plump, comely and capable, she had been worth the long search made necessary because taking over the patroonship required a wife and because he wanted a certain kind of mate-an unchurched woman of child bearing age, obedient but not groveling, literate but not proud, independent but nurturing.
+His own Rebekka seemed ever more valuable to him the rare times he was in the company of these rich men's wives.
+From the moment he saw her struggling down the gang plank with two boxes and a heavy satchel, he knew He had been willing to accept an ugly maiden - in fact expected one.
+But the young woman who his good fortune.
+Plump, comely and capable she had been worth the long Shout search made necessary because taking over the patroonship required a wife and because he wanted a certain kind of mate-an unchurched woman of child bearing age, obedient but not groveling, literate but not proud, independent but nurturing.
 And he would accept no less.
 Rebekka was ideal.
 There was not a shrewish bone in her body.
 She never raised her voice in anger.
 Saw to his needs, made the tenderest dumplings, took to chores in a land completely strange to her with enthusiasm and invention, cheerful as a canary.
 Or used to be.
 Three dead infants in a row, followed by the accidental death of Patrician, their eight year old, had un-leavened her.
 A\kind of invisible ash had settled over her which vigils at the small graves in the meadow did nothing to wipe away.
 Yet she neither complained nor shirked her duties.
 If anything, she threw herself more vigorously into the farm work and when he traveled, as now, on business, trading, collecting, lending, he had no doubts about how his home was being managed.
 Rebekka and her two helpers were as reliable as sunrise and strong as posts.
 Besides, time and health were on their side.
 She would bear more children and at least one-a boy- would live to thrive.